AndyyHuang/Artistic-Neural-Alg/README.md

-# An Implementation of a Neural Algorithm of Artistic Style
+# An Implementation of "A Neural Algorithm of Artistic Style" by Leon A. Gatys et al

 In this project, I implemented "A Neural Algorithm of Artistic Style" by Leon A. Gatys et al. and explored results generated using different hyper parameter configurations and methods.